brunobritodev/JPProject.IdentityServer4.SSO/README.md

 - Unit of Work
 - Repository and Generic Repository

+## Key Material

+The Cryptography Keys (JWKS) are stored within Database and auto refresh it every 90 days.
+It uses ECDSA using P-256 and SHA-256 (ES256) by default.

+## Data protection Keys (ASP.NET Core)

+The dataprotection keys are stored with database, like Key Material.

 ## Give a Star! ⭐

 Do you love it? give us a Star!

 ## Development Scenario

-Jp Project is built against ASP.NET Core 3.0.
+Jp Project is built against ASP.NET Core 3.1.

-* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 3.0 SDK
+* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 3.10 SDK

 `src/JPProject.SSO.sln` Contains SSO and API